 02.15 Unfettered Inspector Access

-Access equivalent to access provided regular plant or facility employees, following proper identification and compliance with applicable access control measures for security, radiological protection, and personal safety.
+Access is granted to inspectors in a manner equivalent to access provided to regular plant or facility employees, following proper identification and compliance with applicable access control measures for security, radiological protection, and personal safety.
 (See 10 CFR 50.70, 10 CFR 70.55, and 10 CFR 30.52, all titled “Inspections.”)
 Typically, regular plant or facility employees can copy, print, download, or email licensee, vendor, or applicant documents with few restrictions and review such documents.
 Unfettered access applies only to regulated activities.
-Refer to Section 04.01b.
+Refer to Section 04.01b in this document.

 0620-03 RESPONSIBILITIES